spinnaker/spinnaker/docs/commands.md

  * `--consul-config`: This is the path for your consul config file
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--domain-name`: (*Required*) The domain of the cloud.
 Can be found in the RC file.
- * `--environment`: The name of your Openstack environment.
+ * `--environment`: The environment name for the account.
+Many accounts can share the same environment (e.g. dev, test, prod)
  * `--heat-template-location`: The location of your heat template file.
 (Replacing the Heat template is not recommended)
  * `--insecure`: (*Default*: `false`) Disable certificate validation on SSL connections.
 Needed if certificates are self signed.
 Default false.
  * `--lbaas-poll-interval`: Interval in seconds to poll octavia when an entity is created, updated, or deleted.
 Default 5.